robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 **Talking Point:**

-- "Note that front-end development is also programming, but back-end developers usually don't see the website."
+- Note that front-end development is also programming, but back-end developers usually don't see the website.
 </aside>

 ---

-## Front End vs. Back End: A Better Visual
+## Front-End vs. Back-End: A Better Visual